-Commercial Solar has helped many businesses save millions of dollars by taking their energy needs off of aging infrastructure, and relying on the sun to power their business.
-Some systems offset more than others, ranging from 50 to 100% depending on consumption, but most are designed to overproduce just a bit during the brightest days to benefit from Net Energy Metering (NEM).
+Commercial Solar has helped many businesses save millions of dollars by taking their energy needs off of aging infrastructure, and relying on the sun to power their business through programs Net Energy Metering (NEM) 1 & 2.
+Some systems offset more than others, ranging from 50 to 100% depending on consumption, but most are designed to overproduce just a bit during the brightest days to benefit from NEM.

 Net Energy Metering is how utility providers can take advantage of solar overproduction and ease some of the burden on the grid when energy is in demand.
 When a solar system produces more energy than the building consumes, that overproduction is taken by the utility to be used where there is demand.
 The utility then rewards the owner of that system with valuable credits that are used to pay for energy when their system isn’t producing.

 New Program: Net Energy Metering (NEM 3) / Net Billing

 California’s Public Utilities Commission has approved new net billing tariff after significant delays in their decision on how excess solar energy is valued by investor owned utilities.
 Funded and pushed through the legislative hoops by IOU’s, NEM 3 aka “net billing” has been seen as a clear and present danger to the industry as businesses and individuals alike joined together to show significant opposition to the change.
 Even through overwhelming public support, the CPUC hasn’t shown much compromise.